 You are advised not to have sexual intercourse for at least 24 hours after the treatment as this can cause some discomfort.
-For the duration of the treatment course, and for one week after the course, you should use a condom during sexual intercourse.

-If you are a smoker, you should be aware that smoking seems to encourage recurrence of bladder cancer.
+If you are a smoker, we will encourage you to stop since smoking seems to encourage recurrence of bladder cancer.